verana-labs/.github/profile/README.md

 ### Open to anyone

-Anyone can create a Trust Registry, Credential Schemas, and define who can issue and verify credentials of this schemas.
+Anyone can create a Trust Registry, Credential Schemas, and define who can issue and verify credentials of these schemas.